0b01/rickyhan.com/_posts/2018-08-12-exapunks-walkthrough-part1.markdown

 ## Example 1:

 This is the tutorial puzzle where you write n down to 0.
 Here is an optimized version.
-Cycle count for this is 146 while the top percentile is 138 so I need to pack an additional line in the body.
-If you see it let me know!

 ```
 LINK 800